Is it safe to drink protein shakes while breastfeeding? Here’s everything you need to know, plus other helpful tips for new moms!

 - Designs for Health PurePaleo Collagen Protein Powder

 - Koia Protein

 What foods should you avoid while breastfeeding?

 While protein shakes are generally safe while breastfeeding, there are certain foods you should be cautious of or completely eliminate from your diet during this time.

-You should continue to use Tylenol (Acetaminophen) vs Aspirin (Ibuprofen) until you are done breastfeeding and if you’re experiencing depression, be sure to take the safest antidepressant while breastfeeding.
+If you need to relieve pain, you should continue to use Tylenol (Acetaminophen) instead of Aspirin until you’re done breastfeeding and if you’re experiencing depression, be sure to take the safest antidepressant.